ValwareIRC/modbuilder/README.md

 A drag-and-drop no-code builder for creating third-party modules for UnrealIRCd using TypeScript and Node.js.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Features

 - Visual drag-and-drop interface using React Flow
 - Generate C code for UnrealIRCd modules
 - Support for commands, hooks, capabilities, and module metadata
+- Local storage persistence
+- Comprehensive node types including logging, RPC endpoints, ISUPPORT tokens, and user modes

 ## Getting Started